star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 MSPPM: Washington, D.C.
 Curriculum

-NOTE: MSPPM: Washington, D.C. follows the same academic schedule as MSPPM: Pittsburgh, which begins in August and lasts four semesters, graduating in May.
-MSPPM-DC is not compatible with MSPPM: Data Analytics or Fast Track.
+NOTE: MSPPM: Washington, D.C., follows the same academic schedule as MSPPM: Pittsburgh, which begins in August and lasts four semesters, graduating in May.
+MSPPM-D.C. is not compatible with MSPPM: Data Analytics or Fast Track.

 For detailed curriculum information, please visit the MSPPM: Washington D.C.
 Student Handbook.